averywlittle/averywlittle/README.md

 ### Hello 👋

 I'm a software developer with experience at all levels of the stack.
 I've spent the last ~year working at Industry Star, where I've been working on software empowering supply chains.
-My contributions have entailed UI/UX improvements, product design, feature implementation, bug squashing, tooling upgrades, and more, all done with an Angular frontend hooked up to a ASP.NET backend with a SQL Server database, CosmosDB data store, and elastic search data store.
+My contributions have entailed UI/UX improvements, product design, feature implementation, bug squashing, tooling upgrades, and more, all done with an Angular frontend hooked up to a ASP.NET backend with a SQL Server database, Cosmos database, and elastic search data store.

 Currently working my way through the full stack open course.
 React is great.
 I wish I could use it at work.